Earn Your Degree with an Honors Distinction

 A prime purpose of the Cochise College Honors Program is to foster the lifelong love of scholarly inquiry, open-mindedness, and independent thinking.
 Students who meet the challenges afforded by the program gain confidence in their intellectual abilities and enhanced academic potential.
 The goal of the program is to enrich the collegial experience, providing intellectual challenge and stimulation for motivated, creative and academically talented students and faculty.

-The Honors newsletter, Oracle, is published each year with articles highlighting alumni, current honors projects, faculty and more.
+The Honors newsletter Oracle (PDF), is published each year with articles highlighting alumni, faculty, current honors endeavors, and more.